ryan-mcclue/ryan-mcclue/src/applications/fujitsu-graduate.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
 Streams Applied:
  - Associate Software Developer Graduate
+   Support development and maintanence of applications from a technical and business perspective.
  - SAP Graduate
+   SAP (systems applications and products) is company suite of software for ERP (enterprise resource management) centralising business functions
  - Technical Services Engineer Graduate

 * Please specify the programming language(s) that you have experience in, including a brief description of how you have applied these.